 On July 1, 2015, Washington enacted changes to their B&O tax in order to extend the reach of the nexus standards.
-Those previously outside of Washington nexus with Washington-based customers and vendors, read the forthcoming list.
-For those of you with Washington nexus, these changes will affect you in future years.
 Here's the scoop:

 - Wholesale sales now fall under the auspices of Washington nexus (previously, wholesalers were excluded).
 Effective September 1, 2015 anyone with wholesale sales to Washington persons/entities/locations must perform the economic nexus test mentioned above to determine if they are subject to B&O tax. - Threshold amounts for the economic nexus testing are now tied to inflation. - Economic nexus testing now looks at the immediately preceding tax year to determine nexus.
 You no longer use your current year activity for testing.
-This means that a calendar year taxpayer should look at their 2014 property, payroll, and gross income to determine their 2015 B&O tax nexus. - Washington has enacted a click-through nexus test for retail transactions.
-Bear with us as it's both confusing and vague.
-Out-of-state sellers meeting the following three items will be presumed to have physical nexus: - entered into a contract with a Washington resident wherein - that contract provides a commission or other consideration be paid to the Washington resident for sales directed to the out-of-state seller by way of the internet or other remote means - if said sales exceed \$10,000 in a year
+This means that a calendar year taxpayer should look at their 2016 property, payroll and gross income to determine their 2017 B&O tax nexus. - Washington has enacted a click-through nexus test for retail transactions.
+Out-of-state sellers meeting the following three items will be presumed to have physical nexus: - entered a contract with a Washington resident wherein - that contract provides a commission or other consideration be paid to the Washington resident for sales directed to the out-of-state seller by way of the internet or other remote means - if said sales exceed \$10,000 in a year under this type of agreement

-Yes, it's a mouthful.
 Washington is trying to capture taxes from online sales referrals such as Amazon's Marketplace, but the law is vague enough that it has a larger reach.
-Oh, and by the way, this nexus presumption also applies to Washington's retail sales tax in addition to its B&O tax.
+Oh and by the way, this nexus presumption also applies to Washington's retail sales tax in addition to its B&O tax.
 Please contact us if you have concerns about whether this will affect you.

 - Royalty income has lost its preferential tax rate.
-Going forward it will be taxed at the same 1.5% as other income qualified for the B&O tax. - Failure to pay penalties has increased.
+Going forward it will be taxed at the same 1.5% as other income qualified for the B&O tax. - "Failure to pay" penalties have increased.